thenewdarling/CurseOfStrahd/Session Recaps/2021-08-08 Session 8 - Begin Day 9.md

 He is distraught and ashamed.
 A few hours before this conversation, the Brothers Watcher retrieved the key to the room with the bodies from the morgue.

-Varian has a vision which shows the [[hags]] seemingly consuming [[Rose]]'s soul, turning it into some kind of hellhound. [[Magda]] consults her notebooks.
+[[Varian]] has a vision which shows the [[hags]] seemingly consuming [[Rose]]'s soul, turning it into some kind of hellhound. [[Magda]] consults her notebooks.
 Hellhounds are fiends, not a pushover but not individually more dangerous than the [[hags]] themselves.
 Notably, she has never heard of hellhounds being created in this way.
-However, she knows that with Varian's scent, they will be able to chase him anywhere.
+However, she knows that with [[Varian]]'s scent, they will be able to chase him anywhere.

 A man with a lantern approaches them and gives them an envelope with the [[Lady Watcher]]'s seal, in the shape of an eye.
 She wishes to speak with them in two hours (10pm).